PLEASE BE ADVISED:

 The Real estate filing counter is located on the 2nd floor of 10 East Park Square, Building C; next to the State Court Building.
 Our deed room is located on the 1st floor.

 10 E. Park Square, Bldg.
 C

 Marietta, GA 30061-3430

 |Click Here for Directions|

 Recording Counter is located on the main level of our building.
-All documents, including plats, maps, and condominium floorplans would be filed here.
+All documents, including plats, maps, and condominium floorplans are filed here.

 Deed Room Counter is located on the bottom level of our building, 1st floor.
-This is where you would go to get a copy of any documents that were previously filed in Cobb County such as a deed, plat or legal description of your property.
+All recorded documents pertaining to property such as a deed, plat or legal description of your property are found here.

 The Clerk of Superior Court and the Deputy Clerks are committed to providing you with superior customer service.
 We will be happy to assist you with any questions or concerns you may have about the services of this office or the procedures you must follow to file.
 Please be advised, however, that state law prohibits our staff from rendering legal advice, restating the law or recommending specific ways to pursue legal action (OCGA §15-19-51).